New superbug Candida auris is not in central Illinois, yet

 One of the issues hospitals are facing is that C. auris isn’t easy to identify with standard laboratory methods, says the CDC.
 It can be misidentified in labs without specific technology, and misidentification can lead to inappropriate management.

 “We have been monitoring very closely for C. auris,” said Lori Grooms, director of infection prevention and control with OSF HealthCare.
-The lab at OSF HealthCare St. Francis Medical Center is equipped with the right technology, and hospitals from all over the OSF HealthCare system use the lab to screen for C. auris.
+The lab at OSF HealthCare St. Francis Medical Center can screen for the fungus and hospitals from all over the OSF HealthCare system use the lab to screen for C. auris.

 UnityPoint Health is also equipped with the technology needed to detect C. auris, said Jennifer Liberty, UnityPoint’s Infection Prevention Coordinator.